Documentation Index

 2. Select Publish Framework.

-Select the Framework Changes and Scope Changes tabs to review changes for your framework’s structure and scopes respectively.
+3. Select the Framework Changes and Scope Changes tabs to review changes.

 • Framework Changes—Displays a visual comparison of your current and new frameworks’ structures.
 If you’re publishing your organization’s first framework, Zilliant doesn’t display a current framework to compare to.